bjatkin/golf-engine/README.md

 engine.TextR(text string, opts ...TOp): draws text in the upper right hand corner of the screen.
 Each time TextR is called a new line is added.

-golf.Col: a golf color. there are 8 colors ranging from Col0 to Col7.
-The first 4 colors map to pallet A and the last four map to pallet B.

-golf.Pal: a golf pallet.
-There are 16 available pallets (Pal0 to Pal15).
-These can be used to give you game a unique feel/ look.

 # The GoLF memory map
 the golf engine is designed to be hackable as was as to maintin a retro feel which developing.
 In order to achieve this the golf engine uses a block of memory that can be accessed using the RAM member variable of a golf engine instance.
 The engine.RAM